Sanni Franssi: Club career

-Juventus

 Franssi signed for newly founded Serie A club Juventus in September 2017.
 She made her league debut against Atalanta on 30 September 2017.
 Franssi scored her first league goal against Empoli on 28 October 2017, scoring in the 10th minute.

-Fortuna Hjørring

 Franssi made her league debut against Odense Boldklub Q on 8 September 2018.
 She scored her first league goal against B 93 on 16 September 2018, scoring in the 67th minute.
 On 27 April 2019, Franssi extended her contract by one year.

-Real Sociedad

 On 17 July 2020, Franssi was announced at Real Sociedad.
 She made her league debut against Deportivo de La Coruña on 11 October 2020.
 Franssi scored her first league goal against Dux Logroño on 11 November 2020, scoring in the 70th and 79th minute.

 In December 2021 Franssi was playing for Real Sociedad of Spain's Primera División but was reported to be attracting transfer interest from multiple clubs in England's FA Women's Super League.
 On 6 April 2022, Franssi's contract was extended for two years.

-London City Lionesses

 On 4 July 2025, newly promoted Women's Super League club London City Lionesses announced the signing of Franssi.

+On 24 July 2026, After featuring 23 times across all competitions the prior season, London City confirmed that Franssi was joining Sunderland in the Women's Super League 2, on a season-long loan.